Agile project management - how we do it at CKSource

 All of the above Agile principles are in daily use here at CKSource.
 We utilize a type of Agile software development called Extreme Programming, or XP.
 It simply brings all the benefits associated with the bright sides of traditional software development to the extreme.
 We pay special attention to the flexibility of teams, enabling quick rebuilding and reformatting of employees across hierarchic divisions, depending on the company’s needs at the time.
 This way, the talents of particular employees may be utilized best, and they may also learn many new abilities along the way.

 One of the most commonly used Agile practices includes providing releases in small increments, delivered once in two to four weeks.
 Being Agile in project management also means being more autonomous when compared to the traditional approach.
-Knowing that their team leads trust them and that their efforts are noticed and appreciated, our team members are more open to innovate, come up with suggestions, and engage in various projects and endeavors.
+Knowing that their team leads trust them and that their efforts are noticed and appreciated, our team members are more open to innovating, come up with suggestions, and engage in various projects and endeavors.

 Some Agile practices in heavy use in our everyday work include: